revolist/revogrid-docs/blog/migrating-from-syncfusion-to-revogrid.md

 This guide is written for developers who already have a Syncfusion Grid screen and want a practical migration path to [RevoGrid](/), a high-performance JavaScript data grid with an MIT-licensed core, Web Component architecture, framework wrappers, virtual rows and columns, editing, custom cells, and a path into [RevoGrid Pro](/pro/) features.

-If you are still comparing vendors, create a dedicated comparison page for Syncfusion later.
+If you are still comparing vendors, start with the [Syncfusion Alternative](/compare/syncfusion-alternative/) page.
 If you are ready to port code, use this migration guide.

 ::: tip Migration principle
 Do not try to make RevoGrid look like Syncfusion internally.
 Keep the same product workflow, but map it to RevoGrid's API, event model, and Web Component foundation.